zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Generated for the object header found in both DNP3 requests and responses.

-   :c: The connection the DNP3 communication is part of.
+   :param c: The connection the DNP3 communication is part of.

-   :is_orig: True if this reflects originator-side activity.
+   :param is_orig: True if this reflects originator-side activity.

-   :obj_type: type of object, which is classified based on an 8-bit group number
+   :param obj_type: type of object, which is classified based on an 8-bit group number
              and an 8-bit variation number.

-   :qua_field: qualifier field.
+   :param qua_field: qualifier field.

-   :number: TODO.
+   :param number: TODO.

-   :rf_low: the structure of the range field depends on the qualified field.
+   :param rf_low: the structure of the range field depends on the qualified field.
            In some cases, the range field contains only one logic part, e.g., number of objects, so only *rf_low* contains useful values.

-   :rf_high: in some cases, the range field contains two logic parts, e.g., start
+   :param rf_high: in some cases, the range field contains two logic parts, e.g., start
             index and stop index, so *rf_low* contains the start index while *rf_high* contains the stop index.